 Private banking also affords you increased privacy.
-And with the special access to favorable rates, discounts, and higher interest rates on your savings, money market, and CD accounts, the conveniences and perks offered by private banking look pretty attractive to a high net worth individual.
+And with the special access to favorable rates, discounts, and higher interest rates on your savings, money market, and CD accounts, the conveniences, and perks offered by private banking look pretty attractive to a high net worth individual.

 However, consider the limitations of private banking as well.

 If you’re lured by the option of also accessing wealth management services through private banking, you’ll find considerably less expertise in those areas at your bank.
-The top wealth management and investment planning experts do not work in private banking.
+The top money management and investment planning experts do not work in private banking.
 They work as wealth managers.
 They don’t want to spend their time helping clients pay bills and set up CDs.

 For this reason, private banking departments experience higher turnover.
-Those private bankers who want to get into wealth management will jump at it when the opportunity arises.
+Those private bankers who want to get into money management will jump at it when the opportunity arises.
 So your best private bankers will be continually departing for greater opportunities.

 Pros of Private Banking: